 Rwanda is seeking a pretext to attack Burundi

 Rwandan Special Forces operators have entered Nyungwe Forest on the border with Burundi to pursue armed militants who attacked and killed two Rwandans on Saturday night.
-The attack came just a day after President Paul warned of stiff military resistance against state enemies after rebels from the (DRC) killed two soldiers.
+The attack came just a day after President Paul Kagame warned of stiff military resistance against state enemies after rebels from the Democratic Republic of Congo (DRC) killed two soldiers.

 It remains unclear if the Rwandan forces will cross into Burundi where they claim the rebels originated.
 This is the third time in a few months that rebels are attacking Rwanda.
 On July 1, an armed gang with rifles attacked Nyaruguru District in Nyabimata Sector, Ruhinga Cell in Cyamuzi Village.
 Rwanda National Police said then the militants had attacked through Nyungwe forest from Burundi and fled back in the same direction.
 At the time, the police further said, “This is a similar incident that occurred in the same district less than two weeks ago.”